Rhizomatica/mercury/README.md

 ### Authors

-The code was written by Fadi Jerji fadi.jerji@ <gmail.com, caisresearch.com, ieee.org>
+The code was written by Fadi Jerji at Rhizomatica.